MaDHouSe79/mh-aimedic/README.md

 ## Install
 - MAKE SURE THAT THE FOLDER IS CALLED qb-aimedic
-- Drop qb-aimedic in the [qb] folder.
+- Drop mh-aimedic in the [qb] folder.
 - Restart your server.
 - Enjoy using my mod